tessavdheiden/risk-assessment-system/README.md

 ## Steps

-You'll complete the project by proceeding through 5 steps:
+We'll complete the project by proceeding through 5 steps:

 1. Data ingestion.
 Automatically check a database for new data that can be used for model training.
 Compile all training data to a training dataset and save it to persistent storage.
 Write metrics related to the completed data ingestion tasks to persistent storage.
 2. Training, scoring, and deploying.
 Write scripts that train an ML model that predicts attrition risk, and score the model.
 Write the model and the scoring metrics to persistent storage.